 - Big disparity in difficulty between white and black tees.
 Whites = almost bunny.
 Blacks = &*%$@

 Other Thoughts: It's not bad.
 But considering you have to park and walk a1/2 mile to the first hole - I'm not exaggerating - and considering that it's not that memorable, I wouldn't recommend you seek it out.
 If you like disc golf, you'll like it - of course.
 And it's nice and quiet - almost tranquil if you're flying solo.
 But there are 4 courses in the area mentioned above that are better and don't require a membership.
 There are some pretty challenging drives though.

-Other Thoughts: The main thing about this course is that it is entirely fenced and gated, and restricted to only YMCA members and their guests.
-I was fortunate enough to have been allowed in as a guest, to enjoy this fun, if short, nine hole course.
+Other Thoughts: One final, important thing to keep in mind about this course is that it is entirely fenced and gated, and restricted to only YMCA members and their guests.
+I was fortunate enough to have been allowed in as a guest, and more recently, in a tournament, to enjoy this fun, (three by) nine hole course.
 Also, this is the biggest YMCA complex I have ever seen!
-They've got an indoor soccer field, a natatorium, gymnasia galore, pool and water park, sports fields, jogging tracks, plus the acreage out back for the course/ nature center/ archery range, etc.
+They've got an indoor soccer field, a natatorium, gymnasia galore, pool and water park, sports fields, jogging tracks, plus the acreage (234 acres, I've heard!) out back for the course/ nature center/ archery range, etc.

 Pros: Nice, little tight 9 hole course, with 18 tees I believe.
 Not too many shots for long drives thought, a decent practice course.

 Cons: Maybe one long drive opportunity, Needs Next tee signs, more open fields.

 Other Thoughts: Next tee signs would be helpful, some YMCA Members dont even know the course exists, which I found annoying.
 Otherwise, A decent little course you can complete in 30 minutes probably.